TLara1/TLara1.github.io/_projects/21_project.md

 We have again used $$e=e'\mu$$ to obtain the correct dimensions in the logarithmic terms.
 There is, again, more to be said about the divergences with $$\epsilon^{-1}$$, but before that we have one more diagram to calculate.

 ## The Three-Point Vertex at One Loop
 One more diagram to do.
-This is the one loop correction to the three point vertex
+This is the one-loop correction to the three-point vertex.
+The general three-point interaction can be decomposed into two fermionic two-point interactions and a photonic general propagator, leading to a three-point 1-PI vertex.
+This vertex, $$\Gamma^\mu(p,p')$$ is a function of the momenta of the incoming particles.

 <div style="text-align: center;">
   {% include figure.liquid loading="eager" path="assets/img/QED_diagrams/3pt_loop_diagram.png" title="3pt_loop_diagram" class="img-fluid rounded z-depth-0" width="auto" height="270" %}